aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-python/index.md

 the cloud.
 For this reason scripts don't need to use testdroid capabilities at all and instead use only Appium capabilities.

-When using server-side Appium execution, you can run standard Appium tests on hundreds of devices in parallel without any need for complex set-ups at the client side.
+When using server-side Appium execution, tests can be run using standard Appium on hundreds of devices in parallel without any need for complex set-ups at the client side.

 **NOTE!** Server side Appium test runs on Testdroid Cloud are available starting from [SOLO](http://testdroid.com/pricing)